 I have had this recipe for Vanilla Ice Cream Popsicles with Roasted Strawberry Swirls on my mind all summer, and every time I ventured out to pick up the ingredients, I would forget the ice cream.
 Towards the middle of July, the fine folks at Tillamook surprised us with a package of ice cream, and their timing was perfect as we were having a heatwave.

-Before receiving this delivery of icy goodness, we didn’t even know that they made ice cream.
+Before receiving this delivery of icy goodness, we didn’t even know that Tillamook made ice cream.
 We thought they were all about cheese and yogurt as that is most often what we can find near us.
-It turns out they are getting their hands dirty all over the dairy, by also making yogurt, butter and sour cream.
-We stand behind what Tillamook is about as they only use the highest quality of cows milk that has not treated with artificial growth hormones.
-As well their ice cream contains 13.5% of butterfat.
-You know what that means an ultra smooth and creamy texture, just the way ice cream should be.
+It turns out they are getting their hands dirty all over the dairy, as they also churn out butter and sour cream.
+We stand behind what Tillamook is about as they only use the highest quality of cows milk which has not treated with artificial growth hormones.
+As well their ice cream contains 13.5% of rich and delicious butterfat.
+You know what that means?
+Their ice cream has an ultra smooth and creamy texture, just the way ice cream should be.

 Another great that we like about Tillamook is that they are a co-op opposed to a major corporation.
-All of the farmers live on or close by the land that they farm, and raise their cattle on, basically they share the land with the animals they care for.
+All of the farmers live on or close by the land that they farm, and raise their cattle on; basically, they share the land with the animals they care for.
 Over a hundred years ago small creameries teamed up with the Tillamook Country Creamery Associate to make sure the quality of the cheese made was of high standards.
-They worked together towards this goal, and ended up producing better products.
+They worked together towards this goal and ended up producing better products.
 They practice what they preach, and stick to their values.
 We like that.

 Back to ice cream.
 They were so kind to send us six (6) different flavors to try out: